FraserThompson/dunedinsound.com/README.md

 Then run `grunt audio` to process the audio.

+You can also process MP3 files in the same way and it'll handle it.

 Once pushed the contents of the _original folder can be deleted.

+Protip: Copy the directory structure from images with `xcopy "./_originals/img/[gig title]" "./_originals/audio" /t /e`

 #### More explanation